Pasta and pizza are the most iconic of all Italian foods.

 - Take out of heat and serve

-To save time I usually prepare the sauce and start heating it while I wait for the water to boil and for the cooking time to be over.
+To save time, I usually prepare the sauce and start heating it while I wait for the water to boil and for the pasta to cook.
 You can also prepare a variety of sauces in advance and freeze them, taking them out of the freezer when you need them, letting them unfreeze naturally or microwaving them, then heating in the pan while the pasta is cooking up.
 You can also use commercially made sauces, there’s nothing wrong in that.

 Remember: the only trick is to heat the sauce in a pan, cook the pasta one minute less than suggested, then pour it along with a couple spoons of cooking water in the pan and finish cooking the sauce and the pasta together in the pan.